an3ll/docker-introduction-lab/README2.md

 3. Create a Dockerfile and build an image.

+4. Create a new docker compose file that contains one service based on the image and expose its rest-endpoint on 8080.

+## 3. Make your own Docker Compose file with multiple services!
-4. Create a new docker compose file that contains two services based on the same image and expose their rest-endpoints on different ports on the docker host.
+1. Modify the docker compose file so that it contains two services based on the same image and expose their rest-endpoints on different ports on the docker host.

-5. Run the container with docker-compose and try to access both rest-endpoints.
+2. Run the container with docker-compose and try to access both rest-endpoints.

-## 3.